hometoolslatex › cvtex

 5. Hoefler Text+Optima

-(Uses Hoefler Text and Optima, two expert fonts bundled with Mac OS X)
+(Requires Hoefler Text and Optima, two expert fonts bundled with Mac OS X)

 [Example of XeTeX-typeset cv using Hoefler Text and Optima]